Avdbergnmf/abb_ws/README.md

 # abb_ws
-Linking an ABB IRB1200 5-90 robot to a Geomagic Touch haptic device using ROS
+Linking an ABB IRB1200 5-90 robot to a Geomagic Touch haptic device using ROS.
+This could relatively easily be converted to other supported ABB robots but the supporting ros packages are not included for storage reasons.

-This is all the contents of the src folder.
+This is all the contents of the src folder for a fresh catkin workspace.

 The geomagic touch packages are edited versions of the original omni packages (https://github.com/danepowell/phantom_omni)
 The ABB ros packages are stripped down versions of the original (https://github.com/ros-industrial/abb)